 Love the Story an Item Tells You

 Too often, we hold on to things that make us – when being honest to ourselves – feel bad.
 We hold on to clothes that remind us to lose weight.
 We hoard books that tell us we’re not enough.
 Or we keep sentimental items, even though the memory attached to them isn’t at all a positive one.
-But why?
+Why?
 Because we feel obliged to keep those things?
-Believe me, there’s no good reason to hold on to something if you don’t love the story the item is telling you.
+Believe me, there’s no good reason to hold on to something if you don’t love the story the item tells you.
 No matter who has given it to you, how much money you spend on it, or for how many generations it has been in your family.
 If something makes you feel bad, please, get rid of it.

 Ask Your Future Self

 ‘To think from your future self’ is actually a phrase I picked up from Tonya Leigh (School of Self-Image).
 She often refers to it when talking about choosing the right way and making the right decisions.
 This perspective is also extremely helpful in deciding what to declutter.
 Your surrounding greatly influences what you think, and thus, how you feel.
 This means when you chose carefully what to let go of and what to hold on to, you can create a surrounding that either supports or sabotages you.
 Hence, when unsure if you want to keep (or buy) something, ask yourself if it fits into the life you want to create.